-September 21 2024: Bible Verse of the Day – I Did Not Come to Call the Righteous But Sinners – Matthew 9:11-13, Luke 5:27-32, Mark 2:13-17 – Friday of the Thirteenth Week in Ordinary Time, Saturday after Ash Wednesday, Saturday of the First Week in Ordinary Time, Feast of Saint Matthew Apostle, Tenth Sunday in Ordinary Time Year A
+January 18 2024: Bible Verse of the Day – I Did Not Come to Call the Righteous But Sinners – Matthew 9:11-13, Luke 5:27-32, Mark 2:13-17 – Saturday of the First Week in Ordinary Time, Friday of the Thirteenth Week in Ordinary Time, Saturday after Ash Wednesday, Feast of Saint Matthew Apostle, Tenth Sunday in Ordinary Time Year A

 11 The Pharisees saw Jesus eating at the table with Matthew and said to his disciples, “Why does your teacher eat with tax collectors and sinners?”